Cool Old Games

 Player Option

-If any Player is in possession of the Ace of Trump, they may exchange it for the revealed Trump card.
-This can sometimes be beneficial, as Aces are not the highest-ranking Trump cards in Forty-Five.
+If any Player has the Ace of Trump, they may exchange it for the revealed Trump card.
+This can sometimes be beneficial, as Aces are not the highest-ranking Trump cards in Forty-Fives.

-If a Player possesses the Ace but does not wish to exchange it, they must declare that they do not wish to exchange it, thereby signaling to other Players they are in possession of the Ace of Trump.
+If a Player possesses the Ace but does not wish to exchange it, they must declare that they do not wish to exchange it, thereby signaling to other Players they have the Ace of Trump.
 If they do not declare it, the Ace of Trump becomes the lowest-ranking Trump automatically.

 Dealer Option

-Alternatively, if the Ace of Trump is the revealed card, the Dealer is given the opportunity to discard one of their cards in exchange for the Ace of Trump.
+Alternatively, if the Ace of Trump is the revealed card, the Dealer is allowed to discard one of their cards in exchange for the Ace of Trump.
 The Trump suit of the hand is not changed, even if the Dealer discards a card of a different suit.

 Gameplay